IBM/blockchainbean2/README.md

 form of a Loopback API) which allows you to query for cups of coffee that are poured.
 Each cup has a history based on which batch of coffee was used make the cup, which you can see below.
-Additionally, you can see other details such as who poured the cup, at what time the cup was poured, which type of beans were used, etc.
+Additionally, you can see other details such as who poured the cup, at what time the cup was poured, which type of beans were used, etc. on the [your cup](https://www.ibm.com/thought-leadership/blockchainbean/yourcup/index.html) page.

 ![packageFile](/docs/bean.png)